Scalable Second Order Optimization for Deep Learning: Introduction

 \section{Introduction}

-Second-order gradient methods are among the most powerful algorithms in mathematical optimization.
-Algorithms in this family use a preconditioner matrix to transform the gradient before applying each step.
-Classically, this involves computing or approximating the matrix of second-order derivatives, i.e, the Hessian, in the context of exact deterministic optimization~(e.g.,~\citealp{fletcher2013practical,lewis2013nonsmooth,nocedal1980updating}).
-In contrast, AdaGrad~\citep{duchi2011adaptive} and related algorithms that target \emph{stochastic} optimization use the covariance matrix of second-order gradient statistics to form the preconditioner.
+Second order methods are among the most powerful algorithms in mathematical optimization.
+Algorithms in this family often use a preconditioning matrix to transform the gradient before applying each step.
+Classically, the preconditioner is the matrix of second-order derivatives (the Hessian) in the context of exact deterministic optimization~(e.g.,~\citealp{fletcher2013practical,lewis2013nonsmooth,nocedal1980updating}).
 While second-order methods often have significantly better convergence properties than first-order methods, the size of typical problems prohibits their use in practice, as they require quadratic storage and cubic computation time for each gradient update.
-Thus, these methods not commonly seen in the present practice of optimization in machine learning, which is largely dominated by the simpler to implement first-order methods.
-Arguably, one of the greatest challenges of modern optimization is to bridge this gap between the theoretical and practical optimization and make second-order optimization more feasible to implement and deploy.
+Approximate algorithms such as quasi-Newton methods are aimed at significantly reducing these requirements; nonetheless, they still impose non-trivial memory costs equivalent to storing several copies of the model (and often quadratic computation, as in the popular two-loop recursion~\citep{nocedal1980updating}), which severely limits their use at the immense scale of present-day deep learning.

+Arguably, one of the greatest challenges of modern optimization is to bridge this gap between theoretical and practical optimization by making second-order methods feasible to implement and deploy at immense scale.
+Besides the compelling scientific and mathematical developments it may stimulate, this challenge has also a clear real-world significance: recent practice of training large models suggests that the utility of common first-order methods is quickly reaching a plateau, in large part because their time-per-step is already negligible (compared to other parts of the computation) and cannot be optimized further; thus, the only way to train faster is by drastically reducing the number of steps.
+To this end, second-order methods seem a very natural and promising approach.